diacode/diacode-website/source/blog/2015-07-27-how-we-estimate-projects.html.markdown

 ## Sending the estimate

-Finally we send the client either a simple PDF document (just a few pages) or an email with all the user stories and their estimations, and the final time and cost estimate.
+Finally we send the client either a simple PDF document (just a few pages) or an email with all the user stories (and their estimations), and the final time and cost estimates.
 We try to avoid spending too much time on fancy documents here, we don't see any value on that.

 In this email we make clear that what we are sending is an estimation made with the information we have at this point.
 We also explain the client that he will have total freedom to change the course of the project without having to discuss with us why that wasn't defined at the beginning of the project.
-The only rule we have for managing changes to the scope is that they should happen at the beginning of the week (during the sprint notification), not in the middle of it.
+The only rule we have for managing changes to the scope is that they should happen at the beginning of the week (during the sprint planning), not in the middle of it.

 ## Reviewing estimations before each sprint

-Once the project has been approved and work has started, at the beginning of every week (we normally do weekly sprints), we'll have a *sprint planning* hangout where we decide which stories we will work that week and what info do we need from the product owner (the client) to implement them.
+Once the project has been approved and work has begun, at the beginning of every week (we normally do weekly sprints), we'll have a *sprint planning* hangout where we decide which stories we will work that week and what info do we need from the product owner (the client) to implement them.
 Here often we discover new details about some story so we change the estimation of those.

 With weekly sprints and daily scrums (our equivalent to the a daily [Stand-up meeting](https://en.wikipedia.org/wiki/Stand-up_meeting)) we ensure the client has totally visibility of the progress of the project, what has been accomplished, what's left, and how close are we from the original estimation.
 This way there can't by any surprises.